 Persuasion that Redeems

 We are careful about doctrines, but what about reputations?
 We plan projects more than we engage in personal conversations aimed at vulnerability, lifting people up, and making connections.
-We are better at arguing and debating (logos, and even sometimes our logic is questionable) than listening and relating.
+And we are better at arguing and debating (logos, and even sometimes our logic is questionable) than listening and relating.
 We must stop neglecting the most powerful element of persuasion.
 Ellen White, in reflecting on how we witness to others, wrote: “If we would humble ourselves before God, and be kind and courteous and tender-hearted and pitiful, there would be one hundred conversions to the truth where now there is only one.”1

 To paraphrase Danish philosopher Søren Kierkegaard, something is missing in Christianity and it’s not information (or programs or initiatives or doctrines…).
 Jesus says the essence of ALL that is taught in the Law and the Prophets is treating others as we want to be treated (Matthew 7:12).
 With great thinkers and our Savior placing such a strong emphasis on ethos, and abundant, intentional, and loving communication, isn’t it time we did the same?

-Seth Pierce writes from the midwest.
+Seth Pierce writes from the Midwest.